 With a new year come a lot of new changes and updates to payroll requirements.
-2020 is quickly approaching, so - as in the last few years - we compiled the following list of items that may initiate some payroll changes in your organization.
-You might start thinking about these and take action sooner than later.
+2021 is quickly approaching, so - as in past years - we compiled the following list of items that may initiate some payroll changes in your organization.
+You might start thinking about these now and take action sooner than later.

 FICA Tax Rate Increase

 The maximum amount of earnings subject to the Social Security payroll tax beginning January 1, 2021 will increase from the current $137,700 to $142,800.
 The 7.65% employee tax rate remains unchanged and is the combined rate for Social Security (6.2%) and Medicare (1.45%).
 These rates do not include the additional 0.9% individuals with earned income of $200,000 and more ($250,000 and more for married couples filing jointly) pay.

 The CARES Act, implemented in March of 2020, enabled employers to defer deposit and payment of the employer’s share of the Social Security FICA taxes from March 27 through December 31, 2020.
 The deferred payments are required to be paid with half due by December 31, 2021 and the other half by December 31, 2022.

 In August 2020, the IRS issued Notice 2020-65 allowing employers to suspend withholding and paying the employees’ Social Security payroll taxes from September 1st through December 31, 2020 for those employees with wages less than $4,000 bi-weekly.
 Companies that suspended the withholding of employees’ payroll tax are required to collect additional amounts from workers' paychecks from January 1 through April 30, 2021 to repay the tax obligation.